 Further information: www.gov.uk/employment-support-allowance

-Our Information Service can answer general questions about benefits.
-Our trained Disability Benefit Service volunteers can help you to think about whether you might be eligible for disability benefit, support you with completing an application form and asking for a mandatory reconsideration if you aren’t successful.
+We also have access to trained volunteers who can help you with PIP, DLA for Children and Attendance Allowance over the telephone.
+They are able to help you to think about whether you might be eligible and can support you with completing an application form and asking for a mandatory reconsideration if you aren’t successful.
 A detailed and well-supported application can considerably improve your chances of success.
-Appointments for the Disability Benefit Service can be made by calling the Information Service.
+Telephone appointments with these volunteers can be made by calling the Information Service.

 The Information Service is open from 9am-5pm on Monday, Tuesday, Wednesday & Friday, and 9am-1pm on Thursday, except English bank holidays.
 Outside these hours, an answerphone service is available